theUltraMarine19/CS3245-IR_HW4/README.txt

 -> We tried with converting boolean queries to complete freetext queries and get their output.
 Even though this was giving a higher recall which means some of the relevant documents didn’t contain the exact phrase as they weren’t being retrieved by the positional index based system , it also gave a lower precision since more documents were being retrieved now and the relevant documents were lower up in the ranking order.
 So while this was useful, we couldn’t just use this.
 So we first output the result of phrase search using positional and then the output of fully freetext query.

+-> W tried using phrases for freetext queries as well, forming bigrams and trigrams out of that, but it decreased our precision.

 -> Sometimes, the using the positional index, the query results we obtain is empty.
 In that case, if there are any phrases in the query, we try to retrieve all documents which contain those phrases, and then we append the results of the entire query converted to freetext to this.

 -> Using the postional intersection, we tried to do the proximity search, which implies that even if a document doesn't contain the phrase, but the words appear within a window of 10, then we put those doc IDs into our result set